Alonzo Potter: Last voyage, death, and burial: 1865

 On March 30, 1865, Potter left from New York for California as a guest of the Pacific Mail Steamship Company.
 This seemed a good way to regain his health.
 On the voyage he was active.
 He held services and preached on the voyage.
 Along the way, when the ship stopped at major ports, Potter went ashore and engaged in activities such as sightseeing, conducting worship services, and meeting local people.
 On June 29, 1865, as the ship was nearing San Francisco, Potter became dangerously ill.
-When the ship arrived in San Francisco on July 1, 1865, Potters was too sick to leave his cabin, The physician diagnosed the disease as the malignant Panama Fever.
+When the ship arrived in San Francisco on July 1, 1865, Potter was too sick to leave his cabin, The physician diagnosed the disease as the malignant Panama Fever.
 Potter died on July 4, 1865.
 His corpse was taken to Grace Cathedral, San Francisco, until it could be sent to Philadelphia.

 Potter's funeral was in Christ Church, Philadelphia, on September 11, 1865.
 It was in this church that Potter had been consecrated bishop on September 23, 1845.
 He was buried in Laurel Hill Cemetery, Philadelphia.